-The bark yields a pale yellow, reddish or dark brown gum with adhesive properties and has been used the past for bookbinding.
+The bark yields a pale yellow, reddish or dark brown gum with adhesive properties and has been used in the past for bookbinding.

-The wood is greyish to red-brown, moderately heavy, averaging out at about 500 kgs per cubic meter, with low natural resistance to decay and wood boring insects.
+The wood is greyish to red-brown, moderately heavy, averaging out at about 500 kgs per cubic meter, with low natural resistance to decay and wood-boring insects.
 It is mostly used for firewood when available.